 MARC Peer Enhanced Early Research (M-PEER)

-M-PEER is an honors preparation program with the mission of supporting underrepresented minorities in graduate bio-medical, social science and life science research fields.
-Funded as part of the MARC (Minority Access to Research Careers) grant from the National Institutes of Health (NIH), M-PEER walks a student down a path of exploration, skills development and academic achievement.
+M-PEER is an honors preparation program with the mission of supporting underrepresented minorities in graduate biomedical, social science and life science research fields.
+Funded as part of the MARC (Maximizing Access to Research Careers) grant from the National Institutes of Health (NIH), M-PEER walks a student down a path of exploration, skills development and academic achievement.
 While M-PEER is open to all students that need our support to achieve their goals, it has been designed specifically to promote diversity in designated research fields.

 M-PEER research activities are developed around a "bundle" concept.